Skip to Content

 Miriam witnessed the great miracles God performed through Moses.

-She was also part of the huge throng of people to cross the parted Red Sea.
+She was also part of the huge throng of people who experienced the crossing of the Red Sea.
 She looked back, after passing, and watched as the chariots and Pharaoh’s army were swallowed into the sea.

 The Israelites were finally free from brutal captivity and it was a time to rejoice!

-Exodus 15 gives us the first song recorded in the Bible, which was penned by Moses.
-It is a song of praise from a freed people.
+Exodus 15 gives us the first song recorded in the Bible, which Moses penned.
+It is a song of praise from freed people, often referred to as the song of the sea.

 the story of Miriam in the Bible Exodus 15_1

-This song, known as The Song of Moses and Miriam, was written in praise and worship to God for redeeming the Israelites.
-It is found in Exodus 15:1-18
+This song, known as The Song of Miriam and Moses, was written in praise and worship to God for redeeming the Israelites.
+It is found in Exodus 15:1-18.

 my father’s God, and I will exalt him.